nataouze/bits.js/README.md

 # bits.js:

 Conveniently encode and decode arbitrary-length binary data in BigIntegers.
 This can be useful to compress data for storage optimisation.
-For example, storing data is expensive on Ethereum and one may want to tightly data in 256 bits chunks.
+For example, storing data on blockchain can be expensive and one may want to pack data tightly.

-Examples:
-- Store data related to a network request, on 128 bits
+Example: encoding data related to a network request, on 128 bits:
 ```js
 var layout = [
     {name: "reqid", bits: 32}, // 0-31